 Impossible Pumpkin Pie

 A tasty no-fuss crustless pumpkin pie.
-It's a perfect easy-to-make addition to your fall or Thanksgiving baking line-up.
+It's a perfect easy-to-make addition to your fall or Thanksgiving baking line-up!

-prep time: 10 Mcook time: 60 Mtotal time: 70 M
+Prep time: 10 MinCook time: 60 MinTotal time: 1 H & 10 M

 1. Place pumpkin, evaporated milk, eggs, and sugar in a mixing bowl.
 With an electric mixer, mix on medium speed until smooth.
 Add baking mix, melted butter, vanilla extract, cinnamon, ginger, and nutmeg.
 Mix on medium speed until well combined and smooth.